jbzorg/jquerySimpleFilePreview/README.md

                             (defaults to "Remove")
 'removeMessageStub': STRING Stub instead of the file name for remove message
-                            (defaults to "this file")
+                            (defaults to "this file") 'radioName': STRING         Display the radio buttons (if necessary) to mark one of the files (defaults to null (no display the radio buttons))
 ```

 ### Basic Usage